 Want to get a jump on Congress 2017 registration?
-Sign up now and save $100, and stay tuned for the summer release of the Online Congress Program!
+Sign up now to save on registration and stay tuned for the summer release of the Online Congress Program!

 This year’s AARC Congress event will take place in Indianapolis, IN, next Oct.
 4–7, and there’s plenty to be excited about.
 If you missed last year’s event in San Antonio — you missed one of our best events ever.
 2017 is set to challenge 2016 — offering some of our most exciting lectures from top leaders in the industry — providing you with the valuable resources you need to push forward in your career.
 AARC Congress is where respiratory therapists from around the world get access to the most current evidence-based research, best practices and previews of what’s new in the industry.
 There’s no doubt about it, RTs who attend Congress come home with a wealth of knowledge that they can put into action at their facilities and move their careers in the right direction.

 Here’s what three attendees had to say about last year’s event —

 I learned that the changing face of health care reimbursement will provide a great number of opportunities for RCPs.
 From accountable care organizations to Medicare alternative payment models to a growing focus on payments based on value rather than volume, the door is open for RCPs to build new career pathways.
 We have solid evidence in hand that using RCPs throughout the continuum of care provides health care systems improved outcomes at reduced cost; now we have an opportunity to put that evidence to use and build the profession.
 I can put what I learned about these new payment structures (as well as the remarkable networking opportunities I experienced) to use right away to help expand my role in disease management education and care coordination.

 — Michael Hess, BS, RRT, WMU School of Medicine, Kalamazoo, MI